-On March 1, 2019, Fund II repaid its Outstanding SBA-guaranteed debentures and relinquished its SBIC license.
+On March 1, 2019, Fund II repaid its outstanding SBA-guaranteed debentures and relinquished its SBIC license.
 On June 10, 2021, Fund III repaid its SBA-guaranteed debentures and relinquished its SBIC license.
 As a result of the payoff, the Company recorded an extinguishment loss of \$0.8 million during the year ended December 31, 2021.

-As of December 31, 2022 and 2021, there were no SBA-guaranteed debentures outstanding.
-The following table summarizes the historical interest expense and annual charges, deferred financing costs, average outstanding balance, and average stated interest and annual charge rate on the SBA-guaranteed debentures for the years ended December 31, 2021 and 2020 (dollars in thousands):
+As of December 31, 2023 and 2022, there were no SBA-guaranteed debentures outstanding.
+The following table summarizes the historical interest expense and annual charges, deferred financing costs, average outstanding balance, and average stated interest and annual charge rate on the SBA-guaranteed debentures for the year ended December 31, 2021 (dollars in thousands):

+For the Year End ed December 31,

+2021

-For the Years Ended December 31, 2021 2020 Interest expense and annual charges \$ 1,066 \$ 4,546 Deferred financing costs 188 521 Total interest and financing expenses \$ 1,254 \$ 5,067 Average outstanding balance \$ 33,773 \$ 130,333 Average stated interest and annual charge rate 3.14 % 3.44 %
+Interest expense and annual charges \$ 1,066

+Deferred financing costs 188

+Total interest and financing expenses \$ 1,254

+Average outstanding balance \$ 33,773

+Average stated interest and annual charge rate 3.14 %